lahmacunradio/liquidsoap/README.md

 # lahmacun
-Lahmacun is a non-profit community music webradio.
+Lahmacun is a community music webradio.
 We develop our station's code based on [Azuracast](https://www.azuracast.com/).

 This is more or less how our architecture looks like: